Manuel-3/Manuel-3.github.io/docs/lua-quickstart.md

 end
 ```

 Important!
-Other players don't know about that you clicked the slot!
+Other players don't know that you clicked the slot!
 To send the information about the click to other players we use Figuras pings system.

 ### Pings